-The Fashion Merchandising specialization emphasizes the business functions of promoting and selling fashions in the retail sector and coordinating the design, production and retail processes in the manufacturing sector of the fashion industry.
+The Fashion Merchandising specialization of the Management program leads to a Bachelor of Professional Studies and emphasizes the business functions of promoting and selling fashions in the retail sector and coordinating the design, production and retail processes in the manufacturing sector of the fashion industry.
 This specialization combines fashion studies, and business/career studies to prepare graduates for entry-level employment in fashion merchandising.

 The Fashion Merchandising Program features several unique opportunities for students to explore the many facets of the fashion industry, including trips to New York City for seminars with fashion industry professionals.
 A fashion tour class is offered annually in January, during which students visit an array of small and large fashion sites, which may include design rooms, showrooms, retailers and museum fashion exhibits.

 Each year the department presents a professional-caliber juried fashion show that captures the energy and excitement of the fashion industry.
 The show is a culmination of an entire year of illustrating, draping, patternmaking, construction of garments, and show planning.
 Students also complete a three-credit-hour fashion internship where they have the opportunity to experience the fashion industry up close.